Tom Miller (politician)

-Thomas John Miller (born August 11, 1944) is an American lawyer and politician who served as the 33rd Attorney General of Iowa from 1995 until his defeat in 2023.
-After the defeat of West Virginia Attorney General Darrell McGraw in 2012 when running for reelection, Miller became the longest serving State Attorney General in the United States.
+Thomas John Miller (born August 11, 1944) is an American lawyer and politician who served as the Attorney General of Iowa from 1979 to 1991 and from 1995 to 2023.
+After West Virginia Attorney General Darrell McGraw lost his reelection bid in 2012, Miller became the longest serving state attorney general in the United States.

-A member of the Democratic Party, he previously served in the same position from 1979 to 1991 as the state's 31st Attorney General.
+A member of the Democratic Party, he served as the state's 30th and 32nd Attorney General.
 Miller's combined tenure of 40 years in office makes him the longest serving State Attorney General in United States history, having surpassed Frank J. Kelley's 37-year term of office as Michigan Attorney General; Kelley still holds the record for longest continuous tenure as an attorney general, having served from 1961 to 1999.
+Miller was defeated in his 2022 reelection bid by Republican Brenna Bird.

 Early life and education

 Miller was raised in Dubuque, Iowa to parents Elmer and Betty Miller.
 His father was a longtime county assessor.
 He graduated from Wahlert Catholic High School in Dubuque, earned his undergraduate degree at Loras College in Dubuque, and completed his J.D. degree at Harvard Law School in 1969.